 Plan Your Procedure

 BOTOX for TMJ FAQs

 Symptoms of TMJ?

 Most patients with TMJ experience jaw clenching, teeth grinding, headaches, as well as tooth sensitivity, abrasions, fractures.
 More advanced cases may lead to tooth decay, alveolar bone loss, headaches, earaches, hearing loss, and irreversible damage to dental implants.

 While patients do not need to plan any recovery time after their BOTOX treatment, Drs.
-Swift and Myers suggest that patients remain upright for as long as possible and avoid physical activity.
+Swift and Reifer suggest that patients remain upright for as long as possible and avoid physical activity.
 Patients are also advised to avoid rubbing or massaging the injection area so the BOTOX does not spread to other areas.
 While side effects are infrequent and mild, patients may experience headaches, respiratory infections, the flu, nausea, and infection at the injection site.

 Previous treatments for TMJ pain include splint therapy, dental appliances, ice therapy, heat therapy, and jaw exercises.
 While these provided some relief, more dentists are beginning to use BOTOX injections to treat TMJ pain since it is safe and effective.
 Dallas Laser Dentistry does offer custom mouth guards that do provide relief from TMJ pain in many patients.

 BOTOX injections for TMJ should be performed by a trained doctor, like Drs.
-Swift and Myers.
+Swift and Reifer.
 BOTOX is approved by the Food & Drug Administration (FDA) for several medical and cosmetic treatments and is a safe, popular injection.
 However, patients receiving BOTOX for TMJ pain should not get BOTOX injections anywhere else in their face or body.
 Patients should carefully follow all post-treatment instructions and report any side effects to Dallas Laser Dentistry immediately.